Do I Qualify For a Reverse Mortgage?

 NEVER DEFAULTED GOVERNMENT DEBT

 In order to be eligible for the reverse mortgage, you cannot have made any late payments or be in default with any government debts/liens/taxes.
+One example is government sponsored student loans.
+If you co-sign for a grandchild to take these out and they default you may revoke your eligibility for the HECM program.

 Part of the process of the reverse mortgage loan is to attend a HUD counseling session and the property has to be appraised by a third party appraisal management company.